carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fstack-protector, -fno-stack-protector

 Enable stack protectors for some functions vulnerable to stack smashing.
-This uses a loose heuristic which considers functions vulnerable if they contain a char (or 8bit integer) array or constant sized calls to alloca, which are of greater size than ssp-buffer-size (default: 8 bytes).
-All variable sized calls to alloca are considered vulnerable
+This uses a loose heuristic which considers functions vulnerable if they contain a char (or 8bit integer) array or constant sized calls to alloca , which are of greater size than ssp-buffer-size (default: 8 bytes).
+All variable sized calls to alloca are considered vulnerable.
+A function witha stack protector has a guard value added to the stack frame that is checked on function exit.
+The guard value must be positioned in the stack frame such that a buffer overflow from a vulnerable variable will overwrite the guard value before overwriting the function's return address.
+The reference stack guard value is stored in a global variable.

 .. option:: -fstack-protector-all